MONUMENTAL is on view July 12, 2019 through January 31, 2020, with the For Freedoms billboard extended through June 30, 2020.

 Temporary Monuments to Denver

 A rotating, outdoor public artwork comprised of temporary monuments to the city of Denver by local artists.
 The project features three separate artworks by Nikki Pike, Noah Manos, and Jaime Carrejo.
-Located outside of the Colorado Convention Center, each artwork will be sited atop a large-scale monument base created for this project.
-These rotating works are intended to stoke a wider public conversation on who is represented in monuments, Denver’s identity, and the role monuments play in this conversation from the perspective of artists living and working in Denver.
+Located outside of the Colorado Convention Center, each artwork is sited atop a large-scale monument base custom-made for the project.
+These rotating works are intended to stoke a wider public conversation on who is represented in monuments, Denver’s identity, and the role monuments play in this dialogue from the perspective of artists living and working in Denver.

 Dates: July 12, 2019 – January 31, 2020

 + Friday, July 12, 4:00 – 7:00 p.m.
 (Unveiling of Nikki Pike’s Temporary Monument, which is on view through September 11, 2019)

 + Friday, September 20, 4:00 – 6:00 p.m.
 (Unveiling of Noah Manos’ Temporary Monument, which is on view through November 6, 2019)

 + Friday, November 15, 4:00 – 6:00 p.m.
 (Unveiling of Jaime Carrejo’s Temporary Monument, which is on view through January 31, 2020)